Op-amp Tutorial Includes:

 Single pole active low pass filter circuit

-The simplest circuit low pass filter circuit using an operational amplifier simply places a capacitor across the feedback resistor.
+The simplest op amp circuit for a low pass filter circuit simply places a capacitor across the feedback resistor.
 This has the effect as the frequency rises of increasing the level of feedback as the reactive impedance of the capacitor falls.

 The break point for this simple type of filter can be calculated very easily by working out the frequency at which the reactance of the capacitor equals the resistance of the resistor.
 This can be achieved using the formula:

 Xc is the capacitive reactance in ohms

 Π is the greek letter and equal to 3.142

 The in band gain for these op amp circuits is calculated in the normal way ignoring the effect of the capacitor.